gantrol/Eric_Schmidt_AI_CN/README.md

 ### 上下文窗口

-Eric: Can anybody here, the computer, a budget of computer science engineer, can anybody explain what a million-token context window is for the rest of the class?
+Eric: Can anybody here, the computer, a bunch of computer science engineer, can anybody explain what a million-token context window is for the rest of the class?

 Moderator: Over here.

 Eric: So, say your name, tell us what it does.

 Student A: Basically it allows you to prompt with like a million tokens or a million words or whatever.

-So you can ask a million-word question.
+Eric: So you can ask a million-word question.

-Student A: Yes, I know this is a very large direction in <???>.
+Student A: Yes, I know this is a very large direction in <???> right now.

 Eric: No, they're going to 10.